-Should the need for disciplinary action become necessary, the appropriate course of action will be determined by the Principal and the pastor.
+Should the need for disciplinary action become necessary, the appropriate course of action will be determined by the Leadership team and/or the pastor.
 All forms of discipline action are considered confidential.
 Administration and faculty will only discuss discipline issues with the student and their parent/guardian.